 Prefab vs. On-Site Garage Cost

 Now, we’ll reveal a big cost-saving opportunity: prefab garages.
-These cost a lot less than garages built on-site and generally work just as well, depending on how you use the space.
+These cost much less than garages built on-site and generally work just as well, depending on how you use the space.

 A prefabricated or “prefab” garage is one where the critical parts are prebuilt in a factory and delivered to the customer.
 A prefab garage is always detached.
 The average cost of a prefab garage is $15,000, with costs ranging between $5,000 and $20,000.
 Many prefab garage providers offer assembly and installation, which can be done in less than a day.